 Before, I was a student who would think hundred of times to speak up and sometimes end up with nothing.
 I never used to make any clear decisions for myself and that kept me dragging down.
 Because of my shyness, I never used to make much social appearance.
-Even during school days, I wouldn’t participate in any kind of extracurricular activities nor any seminar.
-I was a silent girl who had no interest in any thing.
-Basically, my life was on the race track with slow motion.
+Even during school days, I wouldn’t participate in any kind of extracurricular activities or any seminar.
+I was a silent girl who had no interest in anything.
+My life was on the race track in slow motion.
 All I needed was to transform myself to catch up on the speed.

-So, I made a choice to join LEAD.
-I joined LEAD program in 2017, on my friend’s advice in our Nishitha Degree College, Nizamabad.
-I wanted to find out the new way to work on and was in need of opportunity.
+So, I chose to join LEAD.
+I joined the LEAD program in 2017, on my friend’s advice in our Nishitha Degree College, Nizamabad.
+I wanted to find out a new way to work and needed an opportunity.

 I have performed over 20 initiatives, two of which were awarded.
-One among the awarded projects is, ‘College to Village camp’ where college students visit villages, list out the problems and try to solve the problems which can be done by the LEADers.
-It really had a greater impact on the society and the students reached out more than 1200 people.
+One of the awarded projects is, ‘College to Village camp’ where college students visit villages, list out the problems and try to solve the problems which can be done by the LEADers.
+It had a greater impact on society and the students reached out to more than 1200 people.
 This made me understand that there are still people who are unable to afford the basic facilities.
-Our aim was to improve the conditions of villagers and to bring awareness in girl education and basic sanitation.
+We aimed to improve the conditions of villagers and to bring awareness to girls’ education and basic sanitation.
 Bringing students to join the project and conveying the main idea of the project.

-LEAD has benefited me in one or another direction.
+LEAD has benefited me in one or direction.
 It helped me to gain the skills of communication, team building, leadership, and many more.
-At first, I used to be last every time but now I’m the one who stands first in any work.
-It transformed me from saying ‘Will I’ to ‘I Will’.
-It developed my interpersonal skills and brought out the hidden talent of mine.
-Gave opportunities to utilize my hidden talent.
+At first, I used to be last every time but, now I’m the one who stands first in any work.
+It transformed me from saying ‘Will I’m to ‘I Will’.
+It developed my interpersonal skills and brought out my hidden talent of mine.
+Gave me opportunities to utilize my hidden talent.
 Through LEAD I got internship opportunities to work with the team.
 It also recognized me by issuing awards and changed me from ‘Student’ to ‘LEAD Ambassador’.
-I’m glad to be a part of LEAD and I thank everyone who thought me and supported every moment.
+I’m glad to be a part of LEAD, and I thank everyone who thought of me and supported me every moment.

 I learned that never give up your passion to do what is best for you.
-Once we start then never stop, even if you fall, get up and start over.
+Once we start then never stop even if we fall, get up, and start over.
 The main changes which I saw in me were “Being constant and adaptable to every situation.”
 The learning which I got from lead was that: happiness is one of the sides there is another side called bad emotions, sadness too which are part of life we can’t skip it.

 I even have completed my internship in LEAD as,